Skip to main content

 All new projects, efficiency and cost improvement plans, business cases, service redesign, efficiency strategies and any other plans for change initiated by the trust will be required to complete a QSIA checklist (appendix A) to outline any potential impacts.
 To do this effectively, the right information is needed in order to understand the potential risks to quality and plans must be put in place to ensure action is taken before quality deteriorates.

 Process in brief: the QSIA checklist template will require a brief description of the project, outlining the purpose, the problem and the proposal.
-It includes the key actions and how the benefit will be realised.
+It includes the key actions, how the benefit will be realised, and if there are any workforce impacts.
 This will ensure that the QSIA review panel have the appropriate information required to fully understand.

 The QSIA checklist will be completed in the planning stage of the project development.
-This assessment will form part of the overall approval process for the change project, and approval of the QSIA should not be considered approval to commence the project – other approval processed may be required dependant the application of other trust policies.
+This assessment will form part of the overall approval process for the change project, and approval of the QSIA should not be considered approval to commence the project, other approval processed may be required dependent the application of other trust policies.

 4.1 Step 1 checklist